orbingol/NURBS-Python/docs/index.rst

-NURBS-Python v5.x Documentation
+NURBS-Python v6.x Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 |DOI|_ |PYPI|_ |ANACONDA|_

 |TRAVISCI|_ |APPVEYOR|_ |CIRCLECI|_

-Welcome to the **NURBS-Python (geomdl) v5.x** documentation!

-NURBS-Python (geomdl) is a cross-platform (pure Python), object-oriented B-Spline and NURBS library.
+NURBS-Python (geomdl) is a object-oriented pure Python B-spline and NURBS library.
-It is compatible with Python versions 2.7.x, 3.4.x and later.
+It is compatible with Python versions 3.5.x and later.
-It supports rational and non-rational curves, surfaces and volumes.
+It supports rational and non-rational B-spline curves, surfaces and volumes.

 NURBS-Python (geomdl) provides easy-to-use data structures for storing geometry descriptions in addition to the fundamental and advanced evaluation algorithms.